 Year ended December 31,

 2006 2005

 Cost of revenue

-Product \$ 70,823 \$53,542
+Product \$ 70,823 \$ 53,542

 Service 29,609 24,683

-Total cost of revenue \$100,432 \$78,225
+Total cost of revenue \$100,432 \$ 78,225

 Gross profit margin (% of respective revenue)

 Product 65.2% 60.4%

 Service 61.0% 59.0%

 Total gross profit margin 64.1% 60.0%

 Product cost of revenue increased \$17.3 million fiscal 2006, compared to fiscal 2005.
 The increase is primarily attributable to higher product revenue in the current year.
 Our service cost of revenue increased \$4.9 million in fiscal 2006, compared to fiscal 2005.
 The current year increase is primarily attributable to higher service revenue in the current year, coupled with additional costs to expand the service organization infrastructure in response to our growing customer base.
 The increase in product gross profit as a percentage of revenue was primarily due to customer and product mix, partially offset by a greater percentage of revenue in fiscal 2006 from resellers with typically lower gross margins.
 Our product gross profit remained higher than our long-term financial model of 58% to 62%.
-We can provide no assurance that this favorable customer and product mix will continue, and we expect that over time our gross profit as a percentage of service revenue was primarily due to an increase in service revenue, partially offset by increased investment in our service organization to support the expansion of our installed base.
+We can provide no assurance that this favorable customer and product mix will continue, and we expect that over time our gross margins will return to levels consistent with our long-term financial model.
+The increase in service gross profit as a percentage of service revenue was primarily due to an increase in service revenue, partially offset by increased investment in our service organization to support the expansion of our installed base.
 Our service cost of revenue is relatively fixed in advance of any particular quarter and, therefore, changes in service revenue will have a significant impact on service gross profit percentage.

 Research and Development Expenses.
 Research and development expenses consist primarily of salaries and related personnel expenses and prototype costs related to the design, development, testing and enhancement of our products.
-Research and development expenses were \$55.4 million in fiscal 2006, an increase of \$7.8 million, or 16.5%, from \$47.6 million in fiscal 2005.
+Research and development expenses were \$5.4 million in fiscal 2006, an increase of \$7.8 million, or 16.5%, from \$47.6 million in fiscal 2005.
 The increase primarily reflects \$3.7 million of higher salary and related expenses, including stock-based compensation expense, associated with 48 personnel added throughout 2006.
 Some aspects of our research and development efforts require significant short-term expenditures, the timing of which can cause significant variability in our expenses.
 We believe that rapid technological innovation is critical to our long-term success, and we intend to continue making investments that enhance our products and technologies in order to meet the requirements of our customers and market.
 We believe that our research and development expenses for fiscal 2007 will increase from fiscal 2006 levels, primarily as a result of continued investment in new products, including the continued expansion of our research and development operations in India.

 Sales and Marketing Expenses.
 Sales and marketing expenses consist primarily of salaries and related personnel costs, commissions, travel and entertainment expenses, promotions, customer evaluations inventory and other marketing and sales support expenses.
-Sales and marketing expenses were \$65.7 million in fiscal 2006, an increase of \$19.8 million, or 43.2%, from \$45.9 million in fiscal 2005.
-As a result of our expansion of our worldwide sales and support coverage, salaries and related costs, including commissions and stock-based compensation expense, increased \$13.6 million in 2006, compared to 2005.
+Sales and marketing expenses were commissions and stock-based compensation expense, increased \$13.6 million in 2006, compared to 2005.
 We also recorded \$1.6 million of higher evaluation equipment expenses in 2006, compared to the prior year.
 We believe that our sales and marketing expenses will increase in fiscal 2007 from fiscal 2006 levels, primarily related to personnel costs.
 The magnitude of the increase will be dependent upon our level of revenues as commission expenses fluctuate primarily based on revenue levels.